-Beer served through handpulls
+- Beer served through handpumps

-Lunchtime meals (not just snacks)
+- Lunchtime meals (not just snacks)

-Traditional pub games available
+- Traditional pub games available

-Railway station about 0.7 mile away (see public transport tab for details)
+Railway station about 0.7 miles away (see transport links for details)

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)